 Public holidays (Please contact BOPAS for support as required):

 The GP is responsible for identifying when a patient's dispensing day/s fall on a public holiday and should annotate the prescription accordingly, i.e. write instructions for any change in dispensing required due to closure of the pharmacy.
 If space is limited use an additional sheet and attach it to the prescription.
+The Addiction Liaison Clinician can assist with a generic holiday schedule that can be adjusted to suit individual needs.

 Patient holidays (within New Zealand):